vldasika/CS-Ingest/Dashboards/Action items.md

 _Step by approach to export as CSV_

 ## 11. Maximize/minimize chart
-This action allows you to set the feasible region using maximize/minimize to view the charts.
+This action allows you to set the feasible region i.e easily enlarge or shrink a chart using the maximize/minimize.

 _Step by approach to control the chart_